 d.
-The commission may prescribe such changes in the form in which the schedules are issued by the railroad as may be found expedient, and such schedule shall, as far as practicable, conform to the forms prescribed by the interstate commerce commission.
+The commission may prescribe such changes in the form in which the schedules are issued by the railroad as may be found expedient.

-Rates shall be just and reasonable.
-Section 5.
-Whenever passengers or property are transported over two or more connecting lines of railroad between points in this state, and the railroad companies have made joint rates for the transportation of the same, such rates and all charges in connection therewith shall be just and reasonable, and every unjust and unreasonable charge is prohibited and declared to be unlawful; provided, that a less charge by each of said railroads for its proportion of such joint rates than is made leastly between the same points on their respective lines shall not for that reason be construed as a violation of the provisions of this act, nor render such railroads liable to any of the penalties hereof to the printing and filing of the same: Provided, all such rates shall be under the supervision and regulation of the commission.
+Joint rates.
+SECTION 5.
+Whenever passengers or property are transported over two or more connecting lines of railroad between points in this state, and the railroad companies have made joint rates for the transportation of the same, such rates and all charges in connection therewith shall be just and reasonable, and every unjust and unreasonable charge is prohibited and declared to be unlawful; provided, that a less charge by each of said railroads for its proportion of such joint rates than is made locally between the same points on their respective lines shall not for that reason be construed as a violation of the provisions of this act, nor render such railroads liable to any of the penalties hereof.

-Special contract rates.

-Section 6.
-Nothing in this act shall be construed to prevent concentration, commodity, transit and other special contract rates, but all such rates shall be open to all shippers for a like kind of traffic under similar circumstances and conditions, and shall be subject to the provisions of this act as
+Commodity rates.
+SECTION 6.
+Nothing in this act shall be construed to prevent concentration, commodity, transit and other special contract rates, but all such rates shall be open to all shippers for a like kind of traffic under similar circumstances and conditions, and shall be subject to the provisions of this act as to the printing and filing of the same: Provided, all such rates shall be under the supervision and regulation of the commission.

-Section 7.
-The classification of freight in the state shall be uniform on all railroads.
+Classification.
+SECTION 7.
+There shall be but one classification of freight in the state which shall be uniform on all railroads.

-Section 8.
-Nothing herein shall prevent the carriage, storage or handling of freight free or at reduced rates for the United States, the state, or any political subdivision thereof, or any municipality thereof, or for charitable purposes, or to and from fairs and expositions for exhibition thereat, or household goods the property of railway employes; or the issuance of mileage, commutation or excursion passengers' tickets, provided that the same shall be obtainable by any person applying therefor without discrimination, or oi party tickets, provided, that the same shall be obtainable by all persons applying therefor under like circumstances and conditions.
-This act shall not be construed as preventing railroads from giving free transportation or reduced rates therefor to any minister of the gospel, officer or agents of incorporated colleges, regular agents of charitable societies, when traveling upon the business of the society only, destitute and homeless persons, railroad officer, attorney, director, employe or members of their families; or to prevent the exchange of passes with officers, attorneys or employes of other railroads and members of their families.
+Reduced rates and free transportation.
+SECTION 8.
+Nothing herein shall pervent the carriage, storage or handling of freight free or at reduced rates for the United States, the state, or any municipality thereof, or for charitable purposes, or to and from fairs and expositions for exhibition thereat, or household goods the property of railway employes; or the issuance of mileage, commutation or excursion passengers' tickets, provided that the same shall be obtainable by any person applying therefor without discrimination, or of party tickets, provided, that the same shall be obtainable by all persons applying therefor under like circumstances and conditions.
+This act shall not be coustrued as preventing railroads from giving free transportation or reduced rates therefor to any minister of the gospe, officer or agents of incorporated colleges, regular agents of charitable societies, when traveling upon the business of the society only, destitute and homeicss persons, railroad officer, attorney, director, employe or members of their families; or to prevent the exchange of passes with officers, attorneys or employes of other railroads and members of their families; provided, that no person holding any public office or position under the laws of this state shall be given free transportation or reduced rates not open to the public.